Art Potter: International hockey

 The Trail Smoke Eaters won the 1962 Allan Cup and were chosen to represent Canada at the 1963 Ice Hockey World Championships.
 When the Western International Hockey League did not operate during the 1962–63 season, the team appealed for exhibition games in preparation for the World Championships.
 Potter and the CAHA noted that reports of the Smoke Eaters asking for money had not come from team executives, and that the CAHA had not planned for the team to be in financial difficulty.

 In March 1963, the IIHF threatened to withdraw ice hockey from the 1964 Winter Olympics due to disagreements with the International Olympic Committee (IOC).
 Potter felt that hockey should participate despite concerns about the financial arrangements for television broadcast rights.
 The Canadian Press speculated that Potter's remarks reflected that Canada wanted to remain on good terms with the IOC since it had bid to host the 1968 Winter Olympics in Calgary.

-Journalist Mordecai Richler reported that the Canadian national team was given second class hotel accommodations and cold pork chops for breakfast at the 1963 Ice Hockey World Championships in Sweden, and that Swedish newspaper headlines stated that "The Canadians want to see blood".
+Journalist Mordecai Richler reported that the Canada national team was given second class hotel accommodations and cold pork chops for breakfast at the 1963 Ice Hockey World Championships in Sweden, and that Swedish newspaper headlines stated that "The Canadians want to see blood".
 Richler quoted Potter as saying, "These are Cold War tactics to demoralize the Canadian team.
 They always stab us in the back here".

 Canada placed fourth at the 1963 World Championships, its worst result at the time.
 Potter stated, "Something has to be done to stimulate more national hockey pride in Canada".
 He felt that Canada would not win the World Championships again unless it sent its best players and gave them enough time to develop as a team.
 The CAHA and the Smoke Eaters disagreed on the team's financial statement of the European tour, and coach Bobby Kromm faulted the CAHA for lack of financial assistance and additional players to strengthen the team.
 Potter felt that the CAHA had done nothing wrong and accused Kromm of poor judgment in choosing players.
 The team perceived Potter's statement as censuring the coach and was criticized as "unfair and unsportsmanlike".